-Hair moisturizing starts at the beginning of your shower.
+Once you have your products in place, you may still be wondering, “How do I hydrate and moisturize my hair?”
+Keep in mind that hair moisturizing starts at the beginning of your shower.
 So, gather up all your wash day goods, and prepare to layer on the moisture.

 Step 2.
-Replenish and seal.
-Once your strands are clean, a moisturizing conditioner can help put back any moisture that may have been lost during the washing process.
+Replenish and seal: Once your strands are clean, a moisturizing conditioner can help put back any moisture that may have been lost during the washing process.
 Stick with a repairing and moisturizing conditioner that coordinates with your shampoo, like the Coco Crème Creamy Conditioner.

 Step 3.
-Use a leave-in.
-Leave-in conditioners are like the icing on a cake; they add another layer of replenishing moisture with penetrating ingredients and extra sealing power.
+Use a leave-in: Leave-in conditioners are like the icing on a cake; they add another layer of replenishing moisture with penetrating ingredients and extra sealing power.
 Leave-ins are an important step because you don’t wash them out.
 There’s a chance that when you rinse a regular moisturizing conditioner out, you’re also getting rid of some of those nutrients that didn’t fully serve their purpose.
 Leave-ins can help top off what was lost.

 How Often Should I Moisturize My Hair?

-3 Quick Fixes for Dry Hair
+5 Quick Fixes For Dry Hair